‘Teen Mom 2’ Star Javi Marroquin ‘Furious’ Over Kaitlyn Lowry’s Pregnancy News

 A post shared by Kailyn Lowry (@kaillowry) on

-According to The Hollywood Gossip, Lowry is currently in the middle of the second trimester.
+According to the Hollywood Gossip, Lowry is currently in the middle of the second trimester.
 Although it isn’t known for certain, that puts the due date at around June.
 It also means that the baby was conceived back in September, around the same time the current season of Teen Mom 2 was in production.

 Marroquin and Lowry were having a lot of fights at the time, so that likely rules him out of the picture as being the dad.
-That doesn’t, however, mean that Lowry has given up on Marroquin.
+That doesn’t, however, mean Lowry has given up on Marroquin.
 In fact, while fans took their sides on the issue, Lowry cautioned everyone that she and Marroquin were focusing on the children.

 “Too bad there shouldn’t be teams… unless it’s teamisaacandlincoln.
 Javi & I will hopefully be united one day,” Lowry wrote on social media.